Captainmango/ElixirNotes/notes/control_structures.md

 ## if and unless

 In Elixir, if and unless are macros and not language constructs.
 This means that they are calculated and are units of code that work in the background at the kernel level.
-We don't have to worry about what this means, other than that if statements work differently anf are more efficient than other languages.
+We don't have to worry about what this means, other than that if statements work differently and are more efficient than other languages.

 Like Ruby, the only falsey values are nil and false.